Kiruse/domops.js/README.md

 *TODO*

 ## web scraping with puppeteer
-Unfortunately, miniquery requires a DOM.
+Unfortunately, domops requires a DOM.
 You may use it with [node-dom](https://www.npmjs.com/package/node-dom), or with the more popular [Puppeteer](https://github.com/puppeteer/puppeteer/).
-While the former is suited for an assortment of tasks, *Puppeteer* is certainly more thoroughly tested and will be able to handle any task that its associated Chrome version can - albeit at the cost of increased complexity. *miniquery*'s unit tests are written with *Puppeteer*.
+While the former is suited for an assortment of tasks, *Puppeteer* is certainly more thoroughly tested and will be able to handle any task that its associated Chrome version can - albeit at the cost of increased complexity. *domops*'s unit tests are written with *Puppeteer*.

 **Example**
 In node: